-Tribal art museum could open in Overton Park after Brooks moves downtown
+New Tribal And Visionary Art museum eyes Brooks space in Overton Park

 It takes a team of dedicated people to pull this off, Etkin said.

-He has an entire team advising him: Leaders from Latino Memphis, professors and even the National Civil Rights Museum are all working together to shape the museum geared towards the reflection of Memphians.
+He has an entire team advising him: Leaders from Latino Memphis, professors and even former National Civil Rights Museum administrators Beverly Robertson and Barbara Anderson are all working together to shape the museum geared towards the reflection of Memphians.

 Etkin says Africa is the seed of all art forms and pieces from the Ivory Coast, the Benin tribe and Guatemalan and Peruvian art represent the journey and evolution of creativity.